Islamic State says it has beheaded second Japanese hostage Goto

 The landscape in the video showed a hill and land covered in scrub, and appeared different to the desert setting of previous videos.

 Abe's government had put high priority on seeking the release of Goto, a veteran war correspondent captured by the militants in late October when he went to Syria seeking Yukawa's release.
-Yukawa, 42, was seized by militants in August after going to Syria to launch a security company.
+Yukawa was seized by militants in August after going to Syria to launch a security company.

 Goto's mother Junko Ishido, who earlier had appealed for his safe release, said, "I am too upset to find the words to express myself.
-My son's last act was to go to Syria to help a fellow Japanese (Yukawa).
+My son's last act was to go to Syria to help a fellow Japanese.
 So I want people to understand my son's kindness and courage."

 Goto’s older brother, Junichi Goto, said, "I had hoped to give thanks for his return alive.
 But, as his brother, this outcome is very regrettable.”